Vanessa Reviews Common Ground

 Inside Common Ground’s cafe.

 My strawberry matcha ($8.50 before tax) & almond croissant order (I forgot to get the price!).
+Pictured is a Lazybones business card, which is a Korean owned tattoo parlour on Whyte.
+They have some very talented artists there!

 Bulgogi salt bread.
 I forgot to grab the price :(